gvenna/approximations/README.md

 # approximations

-Sharing poems I've read and liked for National Poetry Month (and playing with HTML and CSS).
+Playing with HTML and CSS and sharing poems I've read and liked for National Poetry Month.